liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/11-upgrading-portlets/07-upgrading-a-struts-1-portlet.markdown

 -   WAB startup
 -   Availability to users

-The Struts portlet is now available on your @product@ instance.
-The Struts portlet behaves just as it did on previous versions on your @product-ver@ site.
+The Struts portlet is now available on your @sharepoint@ instance.
+The Struts portlet behaves just as it did on previous versions on your @sharepoint-ver@ site.

-Congratulations on upgrading your Struts portlet to @product-ver@!
+Congratulations on upgrading your Struts portlet to @sharepoint-ver@!